Table of contents

-Set a regular reminder to review your location settings by following the instructions for how to update location sharing above.
+Set a regular reminder to review your location settings by following the instructions above on how to update location sharing.

-Running a device with loads of old, unused or even unknown apps is a security risk, especially if you don’t keep them all up-to-date.
-Check your device apps regularly and remove ones that you no longer use.
+Running a device with loads of old, unused, or even unknown apps is a security risk, especially if you don’t keep them up-to-date.
+Check your device apps regularly and remove the ones that you no longer use.

 Phone battery health and usage can tell you a lot about what’s happening on your device, even if you don’t notice it.
 For example, in addition to helping you identify if any unknown apps or spyware could be eating up your charge, it’s also a great way to keep an eye on all your apps.
 If you accidentally set location-sharing to “always on” for your food delivery app, your battery might help you catch the mistake.

 As we mentioned earlier, the number one option for securing and protecting your device is a total privacy and protection tool for phones.
-Expert security apps, like Clario, are loaded with many tools to keep your device protected.
+Expert security apps like Clario AntiSpy are loaded with many tools to protect your device.

 For more details on hacking prevention for your mobile devices, check out our complete guide to how to prevent your phone from being hacked.

-As we increasingly rely on mobile devices for personal projects, remote work, business communications, and more, risks from malicious phone attacks are on the rise — with as many as 97% or organizations facing mobile threats in 2020.
-In addition to practicing good security hygiene as outlined in this article, a powerful antivirus app like Clario delivers total protection and peace-of-mind.
+As we increasingly rely on mobile devices for personal projects, remote work, business communications, and more, risks from malicious phone attacks are on the rise.

 How can I tell if my phone is ghosted?

-The FCC provides some tips for what to do if you think your number is being spoofed.
+The FCC provides tips for what to do if you think your number is being spoofed.

 How can I tell if someone is pinging my phone?

-Pinging is an essential technology for many apps who rely on location technology to work properly.
-It works a bit like breadcrumbs for the apps to follow.
-It’s a safe and legal technology—as long as you have enable location-sharing for those apps.
+Pinging is an essential technology for many apps that rely on location technology to work properly.
+It works like breadcrumbs for the apps to follow.
+It’s a safe and legal technology—as long as you have enabled location-sharing for those apps.

 How do I know if someone is stalking my phone?

-While there is no definitive way to know for sure that you’re being monitored, there are a number of common symptoms that may mean your phone is being tracked.
+While there is no definitive way to know that you’re being monitored, there are several common symptoms that may mean your phone is being tracked.